theforeman/forklift/README.md

  * sync_type: type of sync to use for transfer to the Vagrant box
  * mount_options: options for the vagrant-cachier plugin
  * domain: domain for your hosts, you can override this per-box by configuring your box with a domain directly
- * libvirt_options, virtualbox_options, rackspace_options, openstack_options, google_options: custom options for the various providers
+ * libvirt_options, virtualbox_options, openstack_options, google_options: custom options for the various providers

 #### Customize Available Boxes